-- The responsibility as a patient to ask your health care provider what to expect regarding pain and pain management, discuss pain relief options, develop a pain management plan, ask for pain relief when pain first begins, help to assess your pain if your pain is not relieved, and discuss any worries you have about taking pain medication.
+- The responsibility as a client to ask your health care provider what to expect regarding pain and pain management, discuss pain relief options, develop a pain management plan, ask for pain relief when pain first begins, help to assess your pain if your pain is not relieved, and discuss any worries you have about taking pain medication.

-- The responsibility to provide a responsible adult to escort/transport him/her home from care appointments and remain with him/ her for 24 hours, if required by his/her provider
+- The responsibility to provide a responsible adult to escort/transport him/her home from care appointments and remain with him/her for 24 hours, if required by his/her provider.

-- The responsibility to inform TCC about any living will, medical power of attorney, or other directive that could affect his/her care.
+- The responsibility to inform TCC about living will, medical power of attorney, or other directive that could affect his/her care.

 - The responsibility to request and receive access to or referral to legal entities for appropriate representation, self-help support services, and/or advocacy support services.